-Stop consuming all forms of sugar, flour products, and artificial sweeteners, which cause increased cravings and slow metabolism, and lead to fat storage.
+Stop consuming all forms of sugar, flour products, and artificial sweeteners, which cause increased cravings, slow metabolism, and lead to fat storage.
 Also get rid of anything with trans or hydrogenated fats and MSG (watch for hidden names).
-Ideally, for 10 days you avoid any foods that come in a box, package, or a can, or that have a label.
+Ideally, you should avoid any foods that come in a box, package, or a can, or that have a label, for 10 days.
 Stick to real, whole, fresh food.

-You don’t feel full, so you eat more all day and you crave more sugar and carbs.
-It’s also the single biggest source of sugar calories in our diet.
+When you drink your calories, you don’t feel full, so you eat more all day and you crave more sugar and carbs.
+Sugary drinks are also the single biggest source of sugar calories in our diet.

 That includes sodas, juices other than green vegetable juice, sports drinks, and sweetened teas or coffees.

-One 20-ounce soda has 15 teaspoons of sugar; Gatorade contains 14 teaspoons of the stuff in one bottle.
-One can of soda a day increases a kid’s chance of being obese by 60 percent and a woman’s chance of type 2 diabetes by 80 percent.
+One 20-ounce soda has 15 teaspoons of sugar, and Gatorade contains 14 teaspoons of the stuff in one bottle.
+One can of soda a day increases a kid’s chance of being obese by 60% and a woman’s chance of type 2 diabetes by 80%.
 Stay away.

-Use nuts, seeds, eggs, fish, chicken or grass-fed meat for protein at every meal.
-A serving size is 4 to 6 ounces or the size of your palm.
+Use nuts, seeds, eggs, fish, chicken, or grass-fed meat for protein at every meal.
+A serving size is four to six ounces, or the size of your palm.

 Yes, that’s right, unlimited carbs.
 Did you know that vegetables are carbs?
 And you get to eat as much as you want.
 There is one catch.

 Fat doesn’t make you fat, sugar does.
-Fat makes you full, balances your blood sugar, and is necessary for fueling your cells.
-Along with protein, have good fats at every meal and snack including nuts and seeds (which also contain protein), extra virgin olive oil, coconut butter, avocados, and omega-3 fats from fish.
+Fat makes you full, balances your blood sugar, and fuels your cells.
+Along with protein, have good fats at every meal and snack, including nuts and seeds (which also contain protein), extra virgin olive oil, coconut butter, avocados, and omega-3 fats from fish.

 You never want to be in a food emergency when your blood sugar is dropping and you find yourself in a food desert such as an airport, the office, or in a maze of convenience stores, fast food joints, and vending machines.
 You need an emergency food pack.
 I have one with me all the time and it’s filled with protein, good fats, and good snacks so I never have to make a bad choice.
 Here’s what’s in mine: